Skip to main content

 Collin County Septic Regulations

-Per TCEQ's authorized agent directory, Collin County Development Services handles septic permits for the county under Texas Health and Safety Code Chapter 366 and 30 TAC Chapter 285.
+Collin County Development Services is the TCEQ-authorized agent for septic permits in the county.
 Their office is located right here in McKinney at 4690 Community Ave., Suite 200.

 Key requirements: